afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Overview.rst

           :align: center
    * - *T1w volume (originally from MNI ICBM 2009a Nonlinear Symmetric
        atlas) used as a reference for axialization.*
-     - *The "weight mask" of the T1w reference volume, emphasizing the subcortical region.*
+     - *The subcortical weight mask of the T1w reference volume, emphasizing the subcortical region.*

 .. note:: Both axialization and AC-PC alignment have similar goals of
           "regularizing" the orientation of a brain within a field of